 Instructions

-- In a small bowl, whisk together your noodle sauce ingredients.
+- In a small bowl, combine together noodle sauce ingredients as listed.
+Set aside.

-- In your pan set over medium high heat, add cooking oil, pork belly and garlic.
+- Heat a large pan on medium high heat, add vegetable oil, pork belly and garlic.
 Fry until the pork is crispy brown, about 5-7 minutes.

-- Lower heat to medium flame.
-Mix in your noodles and let the noodles absorb the oil for flavour.
+- Reduce to medium heat.
+Gently toss in strained noodles and let the noodles absorb the oil for flavour.

-- Sweep the noodles and veggies to the side of pan.
+- Sweep everything to the side of pan.
 Pour in your eggs and give it a good scramble.
-Then combine the eggs with the noodles.
+Then toss with the noodles.

-- Pour in your noodle sauce and mix everything together until the noodles are well coated in the sauce.
-At this point you can also mix in the chili garlic sauce (optional)
+- Pour in your noodle sauce and gently toss together until the noodles are well coated in the sauce.
+At this point you can also mix in the chili garlic sauce (optional).
+Tip: use two spatulas to help you toss the noodles to avoid breaking them.

-- Serve with more chili sauce as desired and enjoy these char kway teow noodles!
+- Serve with more chili sauce as desired and enjoy!

 Resh